 After your hike, you and the kids can cool down with a frozen treat at the day lodge.
 Not yet ready to call it a day?
 Then pile back into the car and head east on SR 410 for the 12-mile drive to lovely Tipsoo Lake.

 While an exhausted Finn slumbered in his car seat, my husband and I took turns walking the short 0.5-mile loop around the crystal-clear subalpine lake.
-Afterwards, we turned west on SR 410 and drove to Enumclaw for a family-friendly dinner before heading back home.
+Afterward, we turned west on SR 410 and drove to Enumclaw for a family-friendly dinner before heading back home.

 When you go: